AlfonsoG-dev/javaBuild/README.md

 - All can be done with only 1 command
 >- It combines the commands: *compile* & *create jar* to build the project.
->- The extraction of the jar dependency need to execute manually with: `-ex` and only one time per jar dependency.
+>- The extraction of the jar dependency need to execute manually with: `--extract` and only one time per jar dependency.
 >- If you have configured the manifesto the dependency extraction will behave as describe previously.
 ```shell
 javaBuild --build